SUPScientist/Equipping-Smart-Coasts/Cellular-Communications/Directions for Google Sheets Pt I.md

 Note: I used a Particle Photon in this project, but I think the mechanism can be helpful with other hardware in general, like Arduinos and Raspberry Pies.

 ## Set Up the Google Docs Side
-Please follow the instructions on [Directions for Google Sheets Pt II.md](./Directions for Google Sheets Pt II.md).
+Please follow the instructions on [Directions-for-Google-Sheets-PtII.md](./Directions-for-Google-Sheets-PtII.md).
 In particular, follow ONLY these two sections:

 **"The sheet"**
 **"The script"**